petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 ### <a id="step1"></a> Step 1: Test the deployment without `customData`

 Cloud-init can accept `customData`, that is passed to it, when the VM is created.
-First you should ensure this is not causing any issues with deployments.
+First, you should ensure this configuration is not causing any issues with deployments.
 Try to provisioning the VM without passing in any configuration.
-If you find the VM fails to provision, continue with the steps below, if you find the configuration you are passing is not being applied go [step 4](#step4).
+If the VM fails to provision, follow the recommended troubleshooting steps.
+If the configuration is not applied, refer [step 4](#step4).

 ### <a id="step2"></a> Step 2: Review image requirements